Are you sure you want to log out?

 If you sense that they are not ready to talk just yet, don’t take this personally.
 Just be ready to offer support.
 And direct them to the right resources in more serious cases, such as a mental health crisis.
 Simply empower them with choice.

 Forging the path to understanding takes time.
 And any lasting, social change requires patience.
 This means breaking mental illness stigma in the Philippines on every level—from the highest rungs of government to the local government units, down to the most basic unit of society, which is the family.
-Ultimately, what we lack isn’t just awareness, but an awakening to compassion.

 Hello Health Group does not provide medical advice, diagnosis or treatment.